mlan/docker-asterisk/src/websms/doc/websms.md

 ### Emoticons and encoding

-Modern phones support [Unicode](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) for non-GSM (GSM-7) characters; Unicode UCS-2.
-This gives a larger set of characters at a cost in [message length](https://en.wikipedia.org/wiki/SMS#Message_size).
-To be able to send and receive SMS with emoticons, the ITSP's API needs to support the UCS-2 encoding which is not always the case.
+Modern phones support [Unicode](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) for non-GSM (GSM-7) characters; Historically this was the Unicode UCS-2, but modern systems use UTF-16, which in addition supports 4 byte characters, that is emoticons.
+Since the maximum SMS message byte length is fixed, Unicode provides a larger set of characters at a cost in [message length](https://en.wikipedia.org/wiki/SMS#Message_size).

-Nowadays most smart phones uses UTF-16 in stead of UCS-2.
+Nowadays most smart phones uses UTF-16 encoding in stead of UCS-2.
+Consequently, to be able to send and receive SMS with all types of emoticons, the ITSP's API needs to support the UTF-16 encoding which is not always the case.

 ### Reverse proxy

-I some scenarios it can be beneficial to use a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) like [traefik](https://containo.us/traefik/), also providing [HTTPS](https://en.wikipedia.org/wiki/HTTPS), to route the HTTP(S) requests to the `websmsd` client.
+I some scenarios it can be beneficial to use a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) like [traefik](https://containo.us/traefik/), which is also providing [HTTPS](https://en.wikipedia.org/wiki/HTTPS), to route the HTTP(S) requests to the `websmsd` client.

 ## Configuration

-The function of WebSMS is controlled by the configuration file; `websms.conf` and the configuration in your account with the ITSP.
+Some functions of WebSMS are configurable by using a configuration file; `websms.conf`.
+Typically this file need to include the details of your account with the ITSP.
 The configuration file has three sections, they are: `[websms]` configuring outgoing SMS to the ITSP, `[websmsd]` configuring incoming SMS from the ITSP, and `[astqueue]` configuring the call queue, using call files, where incoming SMS are placed so that Asterisk can pick them up.

 | File name   | Description                                            |